 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a typical home appliance that we utilize every day.
-It’s easy to take its convenience for granted, however it’s vital to remember that it’s no garbage can.
-There are certain items that shouldn’t to be flushed into the toilet since they can cause blockage from the pipes or damage in sewer lines.
+The toilet is a standard fixture in our homes that we regularly use.
+It’s easy to take its convenience for granted, but it’s essential to keep in mind that it’s a toilet, not a garbage can.
+Certain things shouldn’t be flushed down the toilet because they could cause blockage in the drain or damage to sewer pipes.

 Key Takeaways

-- Don’t flush certain items in the bathroom because they could cause blockages in the drain, or cause harm to pipes in the sewer.
+- Do not flush certain things down the toilet as they could block the drain, or cause damages to the pipes.

 - Baby wipes